EpsilonSolutions/netscaler-command-reference/docs/lb/lb-wlm/lb-wlm.md

 <b>IPAddress</b>
 The IP address of the WLM.

+<b>port</b>
+The port of the WLM.

 <b>LBUID</b>
 The LBUID for the Load Balancer to communicate to the Work Load Manager.

 <b>KATimeout</b>
 The idle time period after which NS would probe the WLM.
 The value ranges from 1 to 1440 minutes.
-Default value: 2
-Maximum value: 1440
+Default value: 2 Maximum value: 1440